Springle3152/ohapp/readme.md

 ### Procedure

-* Open your command prompt and install virtualenv (a Python virtual enviroment package) using Python's pip tool:
+* Open your command prompt and install virtualenv (a Python virtual enviroment package) using Python's Pip tool:
 ```
 $ pip install virtualenv
 ```